msmallest/module-based-hmr/README.md

 1. Run `ng-serve`
 2. Observe that the app is fine and clear of errors
-3. Add something to the template of `authorized-users.component.html`, like the character "e" to line 5
+3. Add something to the template of `authorized-users.component.html`, like the character "e" to line 5.
+Alternatively, change a style.
 4. No errors